 Turkish committee: US-based cleric was behind failed coup

-Resat Petek, the head of a Turkish parliamentary committee charged with investigating the coup attempt and a member of the ruling Justice and Development Party, speaks to the media in Ankara, Turkey, Friday, May 26, 2017.
-Petek says there i...
-ANKARA, Turkey - The head of a Turkish parliamentary investigative committee said Friday there was no question that U.S.-based Muslim cleric Fethullah Gulen was behind last year's failed military coup.
+Resat Petek, the head of a Turkish parliamentary committee charged with investigating the coup attempt, shows a document dating back to 1967 which allegedly shows that the U.S.-based Muslim cleric Fethullah Gulen had donated money to Turkey's pro-secular main opposition party during a press conference in Ankara, Turkey, Friday, May 26, 2017.
+Petek, a member of the ruling Justice and Development Party, says there is no doubt that Gulen was behind last summer's failed military coup.

 Discussions